1. Answers

 Summary

-In this example, we created an SQS queue and defined a policy that allows the sqs:SendMessage action from a specific SNS topic.
-The policy was then attached to the queue.
-With Pulumi, managing cloud resources using code becomes seamless and efficient.
+In this guide, we have successfully created an SQS queue and attached a policy that permits the sqs:SendMessage action from a specific SNS topic.
+This demonstrates the power and flexibility of using Pulumi to manage AWS resources with code, making infrastructure management more efficient and seamless.

 Deploy this code